govuk-one-login/di-account-management-backend/scripts/README.md

      - **Branch Name**: Enter the name of the new branch where the updates will be committed.
      - **Production and Non-Production IDs**: Specify unique IDs for translation keys in production and non-production environments.

+   - **RP constant**: Specify unique constant name for the config.ts allowed list.
    - **Translation Details**: You’ll be prompted to enter English and Welsh translations for:

      - Header text
      - Description text
      - Link text
      - Link href (URL)

    - **Verify Output**: After completion, check both the frontend and backend repositories to confirm that:
      - Translation files were updated as expected.